Skip to Main Content

 Enago Read Free version allows limited number of questions, summaries and insights per month.
 Paid option allows greater or unlimited exploration.
 Quickly generate summaries and 'key insights' or ask questions about research papers.

-SciSpace Login needed to use 'Chat with pdf'.
+SciSpace Log in needed to use 'Chat with pdf'.
 'Chat with pdf' or extract data from multiple pdfs.
 Also has Chrome widget to add to browser.

-ChatGPT Login for extra features.
+ChatGPT Log in for extra features.
 Enter the abstract or upload a pdf.
 Ask ChatGPT to summarise or ask questions about research papers.

 Microsoft CoPilot RMIT has an enterprise license to CoPilot.
 It can be used with Microsoft Edge and other MS products.
 Use CoPilot with Edge to search for articles and to ask further questions about research papers.
 Upload your own documents.
-The RePAIR sharepoint site has a short guide to using CoPilot with Microsoft Edge.
-(RMIT staff and students only)
+The *RePAIR SharePoint site has a short guide to using CoPilot with Microsoft Edge. *(RMIT staff and students only).

 Adapted from "Summarising literature" by Research Practice with AI at RMIT (RePAIR) is licensed under CC BY 4.0